Piecre24/Piecre24/README.md

 - 🔭 I’m currently working on personal projects
 - 🌱 I’m currently learning Typescript and more Php
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with project I could collaborate on
-- 💬 Ask me about
+- 💬 Ask me about what I'm doing, I guess being accounted motivate me
-- 📫 How to reach me: email me at Piecre24@aol.com
+- 📫 How to reach me: email me at Piecre24@aol.com or talk to me in person if you get the chance ;)
 - 😄 Pronouns: He/him or anything I won't get insulted
 - ⚡ Fun fact: At any given moment about 0.7% of the world's population are drunk.